 as they hurried away and she was turned into a pillar of salt by the

-fire and died, and poor Lot lost all his possessions!
+fire and died, and so poor Lot lost all his possessions!

 Lot had made a bad choice, don't you think so?
 (Let the children

 respond).
-What bad choices can children make?
+What wrong choices can children make?
 (Let the

 Had Abraham made a good choice?
 After all he was living on the dry